 Thanks and best,

-#4 Updated by Stuart Sides about 1 year ago
+#4 Updated by Stuart Sides over 1 year ago

 From you screen shot, it looks like you are setting the ISISROOT environment variable incorrectly.

 When you ran the startup script you used: